 - some very cool-looking saddle bags as her EDC pouch

 - solar charger

 Last But Not Least…

-One last thing to thing to keep in mind is that you won’t always get to wear your cargo pants or your belt pack.
+One last thing to thing to keep in mind is that you won’t always be wearing your cargo pants or your belt pack.
 Sometimes you need to put on your trousers or you may ditch that shirt with a front pocket for a t-shirt.

-Here’s what you can do… You can organize your EDC items in two groups: the ones that are essential and the ones you can afford to leave home from time to time.
+Here’s what you can do… You can organize your EDC items into two categories: the ones that are essential and the ones you can afford to leave home from time to time.
 Either way, you should always have as many of them with you at all times.

 Now, putting together your EDC kit takes a little bit of time (because you want to get quality gear), which is why I put together this handy PDF checklist that you can print and tick off as you get the items.